 I watch my children’s behavior, my daughter is interested in clothes, my son is not.
 She prefers stories about people’s lives, he prefers action.
 She tends to play focusing on domestication and cooperation, he on conflict and competition.

 Most boys and girls divide out the same way.
 There is no problem in recognizing this, particularly if we wish to use the information to help the child to be who he or she wants to be.
 It is only a problem if we insist that it must be true for everyone.

 Or, that it must be true for no one.
 If my children were to take opposite interests and I were to try to stop it, that would be hurtful.
 Or, if I were to insist that they must take up opposite interests, that would be equally bad.

 Both are problems in the debate in sexual genetics.
 Boy and girls are different, on average, just as many groups are.
-To deny the existence of genetic norms is bad.
-And so is insisting that every person child must adhere to those norms.
+To deny the existence of our genetic norms is just as bad as insisting that every child must adhere to those norms.

 By the way, Rockwell’s ‘Rosie’ is based on an earlier painting, which is fittingly a painting of a man: